-There are lots of articles that focus on the benefits of bundles and bundling your business voice & data services.
+There are lots of articles that tout the benefits of bundles and bundling your business voice & data services.
 Most articles focus on getting a “good” price by tying together business voice and data services from one provider.
 Although this can be true, there are also some pitfalls you should consider before locking yourself into a bundle.
 After all, it’s not really the bundle that is the issue but rather the term or contract you have to sign to get the bundled pricing.
 Are these bundling discounts really worth being locked in for several years?
 Will the early termination fees you have to pay to get out of a long-term contract potentially nullify the discounted pricing?
 You should think carefully before signing any sort of contract with a term.

 What is a bundle?